cloudflare/cloudflare-docs/products/time-services/src/content/nts/usage.md

-If you would like to hear about the development of additional clients, updates on our service, or would like to announce that your client supports NTS, please email `time-services@cloudflare.com` to be added to our distribution list.
+If you would like to hear about the development of additional clients, updates on our service, or would like to announce that your client supports NTS, please <a href="https://groups.google.com/a/cloudflare.com/forum/#!forum/time-services/join">sign up</a>
+for our time services Google group.